beginner-corp/learn.begin.com/src/md/basic/state/oauth.md

 - First we POST to the GitHub OAuth service with the authentication code to retrieve an access token

-- Then we retrive the account data with the access token set as an `Authorization` `Header`.
+- Then we retrieve the account data with the access token set as an `Authorization` `Header`.

 - Finally we return the account data or any error we receive.